7 SECRETS To Improve Your Eating Habits

 7. Quick weight loss veterans deal with slowed metabolism, a weaker immune system, hormonal imbalances, loss of lean mass, increased body fat, decreased energy levels and disrupted sleep patterns.
 Is that worth it?

-Stop starving yourself (or eating too much), start eating right and start building your body the right way.
-Its worth the effort.
+Stop starving yourself (or eating too much), start eating better, more consistently, and start building your body the right way.
+You are worth the effort!

 Do you want to: